luisgomez214/imdb_rag_system/README.md

 ```

 # Evaluate:
 To evaluate the system, both partial and semantic similarities were used.
 The threshold for semantic was at least .6 and for partial at least .8.
 If the predicted matched by either of those thresholds, then it is counted as correct.
-At times, "vague" or "broad" questions will give different answers than what was expected.
-For example "What did crtics think of Ariana Grande's performance in the 2024 movie Wicked."
-Will result in a different answer every time because there are many things critics could talk about regarding her performance.
+At times, "vague" or "broad" questions will give different answers.
+For example "What did critics think of Ariana Grande's performance in the 2024 movie Wicked."
+Will result in a different answer every time because there are many things critics could talk about regarding her performance (could be about her acting or her singing).

 Below is the results:
 ```